AkshayJaitly/React_Cryptocurrency/README.md

-# React Crypto Currency Tutorial
+# React Crypto Currency Web App

 This shows the current prices of Bitcoin, Ethereum and Iota